sallustius/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/VolumetricLocking.md

 Volumetric locking correction is set to false by default in tensor mechanics.
-When dealing with problems involving plasticity or incompressible materials, it can be turned on by setting `volumetric_locking_correction=true` in both the stress divergence kernel and the strain calculator or in the Tensor Mechanics primary action.
+When dealing with problems involving plasticity or incompressible materials, it can be turned on by setting `volumetric_locking_correction=true` in both the stress divergence kernel and the strain calculator or in the Tensor Mechanics master action.

 When volumetric locking correction is turned on, using a SMP preconditioner with coupled displacement variables may help with convergence.
 For a 3-D problem with only displacement as unknown variables,